K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Binds sertive instance and app.<br> - Service Instance and APP must be bound to use the service in App
+  Binds service instance and app.<br> - Service Instance and APP must be bound to use the service in App
   ```